SABRIL ® (vigabatrin) Tablets and Powder for Oral Solution

 - Do not stop SABRIL without first talking to a healthcare provider.
 Stopping SABRIL suddenly can cause seizures that will not stop.

-- SABRIL can cause serious side effects such as low red blood cell counts, sleepiness and tiredness, nerve problems, weight gain, and swelling.
-Because SABRIL causes sleepiness and tiredness, do not drive, operate machinery, or perform hazardous tasks, unless it is decided that these things can be done safely.
+- SABRIL can cause serious side effects such as low red blood cell counts (anemia), sleepiness and tiredness, nerve problems, weight gain, and swelling.
+Because SABRIL causes sleepiness and tiredness, do not drive, operate machinery, or perform any hazardous task, unless it is decided that these things can be done safely.
 SABRIL may make certain types of seizures worse.
 Tell your healthcare provider right away if seizures get worse.

 - If you are breastfeeding or plan to breastfeed, SABRIL can pass into breast milk and may harm your baby.
 If you are pregnant or plan to become pregnant, it is not known if SABRIL will harm your unborn baby.
 You and your healthcare provider will have to decide if you should take SABRIL while you are pregnant.